Postdoctoral Fellowship Positions (up to 10 positions)

 In addition to the experiences working with the medical teams described above, the fellow will participate in a range of other pediatric psychology experiences described below in the section, “Activities Common to All Tracks.”

-In addition to providing outpatient therapy services, one-two positions will include a year-long rotation within Oncology (inpatient and outpatient services).
-The Oncology rotation involves working with infants, children, adolescents and young adults with various types of cancer to conduct universal psychosocial screening and provide mental health support throughout their medical treatment and frequently beyond.
+One fellowship position will specialize in Oncology.
+The Oncology rotation involves working with infants, children, adolescents and young adults and their families conducting universal psychosocial screening and providing mental health support throughout their medical treatment and frequently beyond.
 Psychology has an important role in CHOC’s Oncology Program and supports patients and families across the care continuum.
 Often psychosocial services begin at, or shortly after diagnosis, and are available to patients and families as they navigate the unique challenges when receiving a cancer diagnosis, throughout active treatment, during long-term post treatment care, and during survivorship.
+The Oncology fellow will provide inpatient and outpatient psychological services, including initial assessments, coping and adjustment to a cancer diagnosis or new phase of a cancer diagnosis, helping parents and/or the medical team with behavioral management concerns, psychotherapy to address pre-existing or co-occurring mental health symptoms such as depression and anxiety, pain management strategies, issues related to survivorship and school reintegration, and palliative care.
 Patients are seen across both inpatient (e.g., medical floors and intensive care units) and outpatient settings (e.g., outpatient infusion center, oncology medical clinics, outpatient psychology) to provide continuity of care throughout their medical treatment.
-Fellows will also work closely with the multidisciplinary medical team of oncologists, medical fellows/residents, nurse practitioners, nurses, and oncology psychosocial team (social work, child life, spiritual care, art therapy, music therapy, pet therapy) as a consultant and liaison to coordinate care.
+Fellows will work closely with the multidisciplinary medical team of oncologists, medical fellows/residents, nurse practitioners, nurses, and oncology psychosocial team (social work, child life, spiritual care, art therapy, music therapy, pet therapy) as a consultant and liaison to coordinate care.

 In addition to the experiences working with medical teams described above, the fellows will also participate in a range of other pediatric psychology experiences described below in the section, “Activities Common to All Tracks.”

 Two fellows will work with CHOC spectrum of acute mental health services over the course of the training year.
-This fellowship will provide the trainee with the opportunity for an immersive training experience in 3 acute mental health settings with multidisciplinary teams, including inpatient psychiatric services (on the Mental Health Inpatient Center), emergency room psychiatric evaluations (in the CHOC Emergency Department, Mental Health Emergency Services team) and an intensive outpatient program for adolescents.
-Presenting problems range from suicidal ideation, suicide attempt, non-suicidal self-injury, psychosis, aggressive behavior/danger to others, altered mental status, and severe psychopathology.
+This fellowship will provide the trainee with the opportunity for an immersive training experience in 3 acute mental health settings with multidisciplinary teams, an intensive outpatient program for adolescents, an inpatient medical stabilization of eating disorders program, and emergency room psychiatric evaluations (in the CHOC Emergency Department, Mental Health Emergency Services team).
+Presenting problems range from suicidal ideation, suicide attempt, non-suicidal self-injury, eating disorders, psychosis, aggressive behavior/danger to others, altered mental status, and severe psychopathology.
 In each setting, patients and families are experiencing some degree of a mental health crisis and the fellow will deliver evidence-based services to the family with the goal of reducing risk and alleviating distress.
 Activities in each setting are detailed below.
 Fellows will participate in a variety of seminars over the course of the training year.
 Fellows will have the opportunity to practice supervision competencies with doctoral practicum students and/or doctoral interns.

 Mental Health Emergency Service (MHES)

-The fellow will engage in a training opportunity with the MHES with children and adolescents who present to the emergency department due to concern for suicidal ideation and all suicide attempts, violent behavior and/or injury to self or others, marked changes in behavior, and psychosis or altered mental status.
-Training opportunities include conducting mental health evaluations, using evidence-based measures (e.g., Columbia-Suicide Severity Rating Scale [C-SSRS]), using evidence-based crisis intervention (Family Based Crisis Intervention [FBCI]), completing safety and coping planning with patients and families, and linking patients to appropriate services.
+The fellow will engage in a training opportunity with the MHES with children and adolescents who present to the emergency department for a primary psychiatric complaint.
+The specific reason may be due to concern for suicidal ideation and all suicide attempts, violent behavior and/or injury to self or others, marked changes in behavior, and psychosis or altered mental status.
+Training opportunities include conducting mental health evaluations, using evidence-based measures (e.g., Columbia-Suicide Severity Rating Scale [C-SSRS]), using evidence-based crisis intervention (Family Based Crisis Intervention [FBCI]), formulating disposition plans, completing safety and coping plans with patients and families, and linking patients to appropriate services.

 Top candidates will have clinical experience with children and adolescents, fluent knowledge of risk and protective factors for suicide in children and adolescents, strong grasp of severe psychopathology as it presents in children and adolescents, and training in fast-paced settings requiring flexible response.
 Experience with evidence-based therapies is heavily preferred; training in DBT is not required.